eddie-energy/eddie/docs/3-extending/region-connector/quickstart.md

 Region connectors use an event sourcing approach internally, where a permission request is an aggregate of multiple related permission events.
 The events are stored in one single table, and each event class inherits from one base event called the `PersistablePermissionEvent`.
+The
+`FooBar` prefix is dropped here for readability, but required in the entity name, since other region connectors define similarly named base classes, which leads to name clashes.
 More information can be found in [the internal architecture section](./internal-architecture.md).

 ```java